guilhermecdo/SEE/README.md

-# SEE - Snthetic Enclosed Echoes
+# SEE - Synthetic Enclosed Echoes
-Snthetic Enclosed Echoes a new dataset of synthetic and real- world sonar data for a closed underwater environment
+Synthetic Enclosed Echoes a new dataset of synthetic and real- world sonar data for a closed underwater environment